manueltrotta/PDP-R-instances/README.txt

-This is a description of the PDP-R benchmark instances.
+This is a description of the PDP-R benchmark instances from https://www.sciencedirect.com/science/article/pii/S0377221721006603.
 In every instance file there are four parameters and two sections, described below.

 NUM_STATIONS: number of the stations on the ring.